ajitsg89/Melanoma-Detection-Assignment/README.md

 Give credit here.
 - This project was inspired by UpGrad Team
 - References if any: None
-- This project was based on EDA, Machine Learning modules
+- This project was based on EDA, Machine Learning modules, CNN

 ## Contact